mor1/mort-www/_posts/2016-03-11-local-knowledge.md

   beer, no food in the evenings, and prices that make me think I'm 15 years younger...
 + [The Victoria Hotel, Beeston](http://www.victoriabeeston.co.uk/).
 Consistently
-  excellent pub, Excellent beer, very good food.
+  excellent pub.
+Excellent beer, very good food.
 + [The Crown Inn, Beeston](http://www.everards.co.uk/our-pubs/crown-inn-beeston/).
   Also consistently excellent beer, though no food in the evenings.
 + [The Wollaton Pub and Kitchen, Wollaton](http://www.molefacepubcompany.co.uk/the-wollaton-pub-and-kitchen.html).
   Gastro-pub-ish.
-Generally good beer, often excellent food, occasionally patchy).
+Generally good beer, often excellent but occasionally patchy food.

 So there you go.
 Some opinions if relatively little knowledge.
 YMMV.
 Etc.